prathamesh213/CallX/README.md

 │
 ├── docker-compose.yml      # Orchestrate all
 └── README.md
-🧪 MVP Features You’ll Have
+🧪 MVP Features You'll Have
 ✅ Upload FAQ PDF or use default

 ✅ Ask questions via mic